txt/aa24/docs/04stats.md

  2,   x2,  0.80,  0.10,                     |    -----     *--- ,  0.60,  0.70,  0.80,  0.80,  0.89
  2,   x4,  0.80,  0.10,                     |    -----     *----,  0.60,  0.70,  0.80,  0.80,  0.90
 ```
 Note the left-handside `sk rank` column.
-This reports what happens after SK sorts the treatmetns and decides which ones are different
+This reports what happens after SK sorts the samples and decides which ones are different
 - A treatment has the same ranked the one before it,
   - it is not statistically distinguishable
   - by more than small effect.